Aurelia Ellen Cook.

 In 1997, Goshen High Alumni Association inducted its first member into the Goshen High School Hall of Fame.
 This first honoree was Aurelia Cook, aka "Cookie", Goshen Township High School Class of 1927 and beloved Goshen teacher.
 Aurelia Ellen Cook was born October 25, 1908, in a house that formerly sat across the road from the current Goshen Middle School at 6667 Goshen Road, Goshen, Ohio.
 She was the only child of Herbert Noah Cook and Minnie Ellen Patterson Cook.
 At the time of her birth, her parents shared their home with Aurelia’s widowed maternal grandfather, Samuel A. Patterson from Owensville, Ohio.
 Her father, Herbert, had two sisters, Laura D. and Aurelia A., who lived nearby at 6603 Goshen Road.
 It appears that Aurelia Ellen was named to honor her aunt Aurelia and her mother.
 At age 13, Aurelia’s father became "ill" and she was temporarily moved in with her aunts, Laura and Aurelia.
 Their home started as a log cabin, built around 1804 by German craftsmen for Jacob Stroup.
 In 1875, the house and farm was purchased by Aurelia’s paternal grandfather, James McCollum Cook (1840-1914, Co G 89th Reg OVI) and his wife Nancy A. Thacker Cook (1838-1917).
 James Cook’s son, Herbert (1877-1957) and his wife Minnie (1882-1963) lived in Aurelia birth place until their death.
 Aurelia Ellen, who had moved into the "cabin" with her aunts in 1921, ended up inheriting both the property of her parents and her aunts.
 She lived in the "cabin" until her death in 1995, making the Cook’s occupation of the farm property last about 120 years, from 1875-1995.

 Aurelia waseducated in Goshen, graduating in the Class of 1927.
 There were eight girls and three boys in her class.
 Lester Hause was principal, Frank B. Hoggat, Superintendent.
-All of her Goshen school years were in the old building now called the "Green" building.
+All of her Goshen school years were in the old building now called the "Green" building which was torn down in 2015.
 In the fall of 1927 she entered Miami University in Oxford, Ohio, majoring in education.
 She was a very active member of the Alpha Chi Chapter of Delta Kappa Gamma sorority and she was a Big Sister in her sophomore and senior years.
 She graduated from Miami University, Class of 1931, with a Bachelor of Science degree.
 Her first teaching assignment brought her back home to Goshen Schools in 1932.
 She taught fifth grade.
 Thereafter her teaching assignments ranged from elementary grades to high school social studies, economics and English, as well as sponsoring many clubs, events and yearbooks.

 Other than her students and teaching, one of her greatest passions was travel.
 She spent her summers exploring the world and then bringing her stories back to share with friends and students.
 It is kind of ironic that she loved traveling so much because she never learned to drive.
 According to Kathryn Marr, "She never owned a car but she saw more places than you and I will ever dream of".
 She often talked of one of her trips to Alaska in which she used dog sled to reach her destination.
 She also loved dogs and bred Dalmatians.
 If you visit the "cabin", the whelping shed is the little white building behind the garden of the cabin.
 She had a large collection of ceramic Dalmatians that she had purchased during her travels and had received from former students.
 And one cannot over look the fact that she obviously loved to bake because she offered cookies and milk to lots of visitors!
 It is a fond memory of many.